gdpak/ansible-dev/README.md

 # ansible-dev
-Ansible Dev tools
+ansible-dev is a tool that helps you to get started with best practices of ansible with a few simple commands.
+It manages ansible inside a virtualenv.
+You can create different virtualenv with different ansible-versions. you can set up inventory, ansible.cfg and playbooks and galaxy roles and much more as per best practices.

 ## Installation:

 ### Auto Installation
- Following script will install latest version of ansible-dev tool also it will install dependancies i.e. python, pip and virtualenv if not already installed
+ Following script will install latest version of ansible-dev tool.
+ It will also install dependancies i.e. python, pip and virtualenv if not already installed

 ```
 curl https://raw.githubusercontent.com/gdpak/ansible-dev/master/install.sh > install.sh